Rakhmanazizi/Attendance_Management_System/README.md

 You can download this repository with klik Code Button, and then download ZIP After that, you can followint these steps:
 - Activate your XAMPP and MySQL
-- Create new Database named attendance
+- Create new Database named db_attendance_ams
 - Import database file attendance.sql to attendance datatabse
 - Execute the program .exe